ONAP for Network Orchestration and Automation Training Course

 OpenDaylight for Network Engineers

-- Understand OpenDaylight's architecture, components, and role in SDN ecosystems.
+- Gain a comprehensive understanding of OpenDaylight's architecture, key components, and its role within SDN ecosystems.

-- Install and configure OpenDaylight for various network scenarios.
+- Install and configure OpenDaylight to address various network scenarios.

-- Develop and deploy network flows using OpenDaylight controllers.
+- Develop and deploy network flows utilizing OpenDaylight controllers.

-- Integrate OpenDaylight with SDN-enabled devices and existing networks.
+- Integrate OpenDaylight with SDN-capable devices and existing network infrastructures.

-- Troubleshoot and optimize OpenDaylight deployments for real-world use cases.
+- Troubleshoot and optimize OpenDaylight deployments for practical, real-world applications.

 OpenDaylight in Production: Scaling and Optimizing SDN Deployments